mostlymaxi/my-django-vue-schematic/README.md

 ### Hosts and Headers
 NOTE - This project was designed for personal use, make sure to update hosts and headers:
-- In /server/server/settings.py -> ALLOWED_HOSTS, CORS_ALLOW_HEADERS
+- In /server/server/settings.py -> ALLOWED_HOSTS, CORS_ALLOW_HEADERS, CSRF_TRUSTED_ORIGINS
+- see section: Security for more details on deploying safely

 ## Testing